Exercise Your Way To Good Night’s Sleep And Beat Stress

 Can exercise improve sleep quality?

 Yes.
-Regular physical activity, especially moderate aerobic or stretching exercises, can promote deeper and more restful sleep.
+Regular physical activity, especially moderate aerobic or stretching exercises, may help promote deeper and more restful sleep [3].

 When should I avoid exercising before bed?

-Avoid intense workouts within one hour of bedtime, as they can temporarily increase alertness and heart rate.
+Avoid intense workouts within one to three hours of bedtime, as they can temporarily increase alertness and heart rate.
+Focus on low-intensity movement like walking or stretching closer to sleep time.

 How does sleep help manage stress?

-Sleep reduces cortisol (a stress hormone) and enhances emotional regulation, making it easier to cope with daily stressors.
+Sleep regulates the body’s stress response system, reducing cortisol levels and enhancing emotional regulation, making it easier to cope with daily stressors [5].

 What type of exercise is best before sleeping?